Reshaping Women’s Wellness With Advanced Medical Technology | www.lokmattimes.com

 Reshaping Women’s Wellness With Advanced Medical Technology

-PNN New Delhi [India], August 17: Modern technology has infiltrated clinical practices extensively by providing state-of-the-art solutions that help ...
+New Delhi (India), August 18: Modern technology has infiltrated clinical practices extensively by providing state-of-the-art solutions that help in ...

 GenWorks, one of the leading digital healthcare solution providers in India works to make healthcare affordable and accessible.
 Amongst many other services, the company also sensitizes an increasing number of women about the importance of FemTech by spreading the knowledge of diagnostics, products, and services to focus on women’s health.
 The company promotes devices for minimally invasive and non-invasive procedures such as The New Eva Pro (Digital Colposcope Powered by Al), Thermo Glide (Treating precancerous lesions with thermocoagulation), Braster Pro (AI-Enabled Breast Health Screening Device), TruClear Mechanical Hysteroscopic Tissue Removal System, Voluson Series Products (GE Ultrasound System decreasing maternal mortality rate) and many more.